History of Abby Phillip in Timeline

 On November 25, 1988, Abigail Daniella Phillip, who is now a CNN news anchor, was born.

-In 2010, Abby Phillip graduated from Harvard College with a Bachelor of Arts in government after originally intending to study pre-med.
-During her time there, she wrote for The Harvard Crimson.
+In 2010, Abby Phillip graduated from Harvard College with a Bachelor of Arts in government, initially planning to study pre-med.
+During her time at Harvard, she also wrote for The Harvard Crimson.

 2017: Joins CNN